Blog

 God sees mothers

-I am now a Mom of 27, 25 and 20 year old humans, approaching my 27th Mother’s Day.
-I often reflect back on all the stages and struggles and sweetness and experiences I have walked (or trudged) through on my Motherhood journey, with a desire to share something helpful or encouraging to other moms.
-Yet because there is so much it usually feels impossible to condense it down to one blog of readable, or writeable (not a word I know, let me live) length.
+I am now a Mom of 28, 26 and 21 year old humans, approaching my 28th Mother’s Day.
+I often reflect back on all the stages and struggles and sweetness and experiences I have walked (or trudged) in my Motherhood journey, with a desire to share something helpful or encouraging to other moms.
+Yet because there is so much it usually feels impossible to condense it down to one blog short enough for a busy Mom to read.

 Today however, I realized something.
 Most of the learning and growing and even wisdom I have as a mom can be summed up in this beautiful statement: